apache/skywalking/docs/en/FAQ/Protoc-Plugin-Fails-When-Build.md

 **Problem**：
-- When the Collector starts, it loads the protoc-plugins to produce the error “No such file or directory”.
+- When the Collector starts, maven build the protoc-plugins to produce the error “No such file or directory”.

 **Reason**：
 - Protobuf compiler is dependent on the glibc, and some Linux operating systems do not install or upgrade the function library.